Employment

 • Oversee all admissions and financial aid initiatives for the HMI Semester, Summer Term, Gap, and short programs

-• Maintain and develop relationships with contacts at sending schools, camps, and educational non-profits; introduce HMI to new schools and administrators
+• Maintain and develop relationships with contacts at sending schools, summer camps, and educational non-profits; introduce HMI to new schools and administrators

 • Cultivate relationships with parents and students that lead to applications